Quantom2/Realme-GT3-neo5-CPU-limiter/README.md

 - Can change Governor of your CPU to more energy efficient Conservative or fully energy efficient Powersave
 - Can disable up to 4 CPU cores to quickly turn down power consumption in cost of raw computing power
 - Can store and re-enact current configuration on re-install and updates, so futureproof to possible updates
+### Experimental features:
+- Disable cores when screen is off - disable chosen cores while your phone is resting, preserving power
+- Lower your CPU frequency while screen is off to preserve battery

 ## Planned for future updates
 - More flexible options for governors — choose for each cluster separately, not only for one of them.
 E.g. Powersave to BIG and PRIME and conservative to LITTLE to better energy efficient without huge perfomace hit, etc.
-- Options to dynamicaly enable and disable cores on-the-go (in case you need computing power right now!), featuring by-hand (action button) and by-script options (they would be incompatible with each other)
+- Options to dynamicaly enable and disable cores on-the-go (in case you need computing power right now!), featuring by-hand (action button) option
-- Compatibility with other devices, mybe in form of universal script.
+- More compatibility with other devices, maybe in form of universal script.
 Also you can adapt module for your kernel, read README and respect license please.

 # FAQ
 ## Limiting freqency of your CPU